developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/barcode/index.md

 ### registerBluetoothStatus()
-If you are using an RS507 barcode scanner you can register to receive connected or disconnected events through this method.
+If using an RS507 barcode scanner, use this method to register to receive connected or disconnected events.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>